 COVID Pneumonia: Symptoms and Treatment

-What is COVID Pneumonia?
+What are the Types of COVID Pneumonia?

-Causes of COVID Pneumonia
+What are the Causes of COVID Pneumonia?

 The primary cause of COVID pneumonia is the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 This virus predominantly spreads through respiratory droplets from an infected person's coughs, sneezes, or talks.
 Once inhaled, the virus can lodge in the respiratory tract and, in severe cases, descend into the lungs, causing pneumonia.

-Symptoms of COVID Pneumonia
+What are the Symptoms of COVID Pneumonia?

 Identifying the symptoms of COVID pneumonia is paramount for early intervention and treatment.
 The symptoms often overlap with those of COVID-19 but tend to be more pronounced and severe.
 Common symptoms include: